 Here you will have to select if your application is restricted based on login credentials or any other form of authentication.
 If it is, then you will have to provide instructions on how to access them, if it is not, then simply select All functionality is available without special access.

 Here you will have to select if your application contains any ads.
 If it does, you have to make sure that ads comply with Google ads policy.
-Also, keep in mind that selecting Yes will show users that your application contains ads before they download the app.
+Also, keep in mind that selecting Yes will show users that your application contains ads.

 In this section simply select the target age group that suits your application and in the next page answer to the question whether your app may unintentionally appeal to children.